Jacques-on-Call/edit-ui/snag-list-doc.md

 ## user text experience
 so there seems to be a worse effect on computers but in general the typing of text is delayed and not as as it feels in other apps or in a word processors.

+## file explorer bottom action bar
+at the moment the back and home buttons dont work in src/pages folders. very strange as its create button does. and i think it stoped working recently during snag fixes